Tdrydale/show-drydale/README.md

 | Samuel L. Jackson | Like other movies he is in | 76 |
 | Tom Hanks | Its Tom Hanks | 68 |
 | Robert Downey Jr. | Avenger movies are good | 59 |

+---

+> "Everything has its beauty, but not everyone sees it" *Helen Keller*
+>
+>  "The best way to predict the future is to create it" *Peter Drucker*